Prescrypto/odoo/doc/setup/install.rst

         C:\> npm install -g less

-Running Odoo
+Running Prescrypto
 ------------

-Once all dependencies are set up, Odoo can be launched by running ``odoo-bin``.
+Once all dependencies are set up, Prescrypto can be launched by running ``odoo-bin``.

 .. warning:: For the Enterprise edition, you must specify the :file:`enterprise`
     addons folder when starting your server.
 You can do so by providing the path